Get Started with AwardcoGet a Demo

-Sales are an important part of your business, you probably already know that.
+Sales are an important part of your business, which you probably already know.
 But it can still become an afterthought without a plan and programs that allow you to stay organized.

 Sales Impact and Rewarding Various Roles

-Here’s a list of touch points.
+Here’s a list of touchpoints.
 They may happen in this order, they may happen in a different order, or they may happen more than once.
-If you’re an HR admin, you may not know all the steps to sales and why it’s so important to have solid sales incentive programs for everyone involved.
+If you’re an HR admin, you may not know all the steps to sales or why it’s so important to have solid sales incentive programs for everyone involved:

-- Preparation.
+- Prepare.
 Do they need an RFP?
 PowerPoint presentations?
 One sheets?
 Other collateral?

-- Doing the presentation or pitch to the client.
-Who prepares the presentation?
+- Pitch.
+Who prepares the presentation or the pitch?
 Who does the actual presentation?

-- Closing.
+- Close.
 Everyone knows about this one.
 The person who closes a deal and “makes the sale.”